T3vas/Dirzas/README.md

 ## Usage

 1. Place `.txt` or `.docx` files in your own directory (e.g. `docs/`).
-Each line should begin with the speaker name followed by a colon, for example:
+Each line should begin with the speaker name followed by a colon or a period, for example:
 ```
 Alice: Sveikas, tai yra tekstinis dokumentas.
 Bob: Sveikas, aš Bobas.
+PIRMININKAS (S. SKVERNELIS).
+Labas rytas.
 ```
 2. Run the script:
 ```